ChristinaDiam/Miller-Rabin_primality_test/README.md

 ## Miller-Rabin Primality Test

-This repository contains a C program that implements the Miller-Rabin primality test to find strong probable primes within a specified range.
+This is a C program that implements the Miller-Rabin primality test to find strong probable primes within a specified range.
 The Miller-Rabin test is a probabilistic algorithm used to determine whether a given number is likely to be prime.

 ### Usage